eldstal/replacement-parts/README.md

 be added as a prefix.
 If multiple revisions of the same part exist (for different releases of the same console, for example), they should be given a suffix "-rev05" with an order that makes sense (for example the order in which the consoles were released).

-Example of an acceptable name with a part number prefix:
+Example of a good name with a part number prefix:
-`gbc/38884-button.A`
+`gbc/console/38884-button.A`

 If you adapt an existing original part, for example by making it suitable for 3D printing, use the same name and add a suffix that describes your adaptation.

-Example of an acceptable adaptation name:
+Example of a good adaptation name:
-`gbc/38884-button.A-3dp`
+`gbc/console/38884-button.A-3dp`

 ## Licensing
 Any parts you submit must either be your own work or work